apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 ## CONVERT_TO and CONVERT_FROM Data Types

 You use the CONVERT_TO and CONVERT_FROM data types as arguments to the CONVERT_TO and CONVERT_FROM functions.
+CONVERT_FROM and CONVERT_TO methods transform a known binary representation/encoding to a Drill internal format.

-\*\_BE in the data type name denotes Big Endian encoding.
+We recommend storing HBase/MapR-DB data in a binary representation rather than a string representation.
 Use the \*\_BE types to store integer data types in an HBase or Mapr-DB table.
+INT is a 4-byte little endian signed integer.
+INT_BE is a 4-byte big endian signed integer.
 The comparison order of \*\_BE encoded bytes is the same as the integer value itself if the bytes are unsigned or positive.
 Using a *_BE type facilitates scan range pruning and filter pushdown into HBase scan.

 \*\_HADOOPV in the data type name denotes the variable length integer as defined by Hadoop libraries.
 Use a \*\_HADOOPV type if user data is encoded in this format by a Hadoop tool outside MapR.